About Musical Colors

 As long as music has been around, musicians have looked to simplify the notation of music as well as to develop simple and concise methods for teaching Music Theory.
 There have been many attempts throughout history and for the most part, music theory has been taught as a cerebral discipline in scholarly institutions.
 However, creativity sometimes tends to get lost along the way and the average academic student, sometimes with brilliant personal ideas, loose themselves and their passion for music dissipates in the process.
 But it does not have to be that way!

-When I was enrolled at the University of Arizona Music College in 1991, I ran into problems of practical realization on my primary instrument, the classical guitar.
+When I was enrolled at the University of Arizona Music College in 1991, I ran into problems of practical realization when composing as well as staying in key when improvising on my primary instrument, the classical guitar.
 So I developed a colorful method for my need to remain in key while improvising, as well as being able to apply music theory and composition while noodling on my guitar.
 I quickly came to realize that it would be easier to learn to play music on my guitar if there could be some kind of visual reference that showed me clearly where all musical notes fell on the fretboard of my instrument.

 So naturally, that is exactly what I did and everyone around me, including my teachers, were amazed at the visual system and how my musicianship had improved.
 As I did not have a strong background in Sight Reading music on an instrument like my guitar, the system still ended up visually solving my necessity to know what I was playing, to know how to play what was being asked of me, to know how to play what was displayed in front of me, and to write down what I was playing.